icesat2py/icepyx/doc/source/contributing/contribution_guidelines.rst

 We are delighted you'd like to contribute your `icepyx <https://github.com/icesat2py/icepyx>`_ example!
 Examples may be in the form of executable scripts or interactive Jupyter Notebooks.
 Please make sure that each example has a descriptive name so someone not familiar with your project understands its general behavior.
 Fully working examples should be submitted using a pull request to the "development" branch, following the steps outlined above for `Contributing Code`_.

-Add ancillary dataset
+Add Ancillary Dataset
 ---------------------
-If you have an idea for a dataset that complements ICESat-2 data, please consider adding search and download capabilities through our QUEST module, which is written in object oriented code and designed to allow easy incorporation of other datasets.
+If you have an idea for a dataset that complements ICESat-2 data, please consider adding search and download capabilities through our QUEST module, which is written in object-oriented code and designed to allow easy incorporation of other datasets.
 Stay tuned for a tutorial on how to add your dataset.

 Improving Documentation and Testing
 -----------------------------------